oracle/weblogic-kubernetes-operator/integration-tests/README.md

 PersistentVolume - to create PV
 Secret - to create secret

-# How to run the java integration tests
+# How to run the Java integration tests

 Maven and latest Git should be in PATH